-WP(s) Affected FAULT, ERROR, RISK RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS AII Lack of quality of Poor partner contribu-work tions uality 1 3 3 2 18 6 Atos, All ments must be shared from In the short run, other partners will need to cover for this partner Partners who consistently provide contribu- tions will be reminded of this fact and that ultimately it could affect their financing.
-Q Discrepancies be-Work delay tween partners about priorities ed 2 3 3 1 18 6 Atos, All If it is not possible to reflect all different views (espe- cially because some views may be incompatible) then the Consortium must decide by vote) which priorities to include.
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS All Lack of quality of partner contribu- tions Poor quality work 1 3 S 2 18 6 Atos, All Draft versions of all docu- ments must be shared from as early as possible.
+A strong review process must be kept up.
+In the short run, other partners will need to cover for this partner Partners who consistently provide contribu- tions will be reminded of this fact and that ultimately it could affect their financing.
+Q Discrepancies be- tween partners about priorities Work delayed 2 3 3 1 18 6 Atos, All Try to reflect (where possible) the different views of partners If it is not possible to reflect all different views (espe- cially because some views may be incompatible) then the Consortium must decide by vote) which priorities to include.
 In the case of a tie the WP leader decides.
-AII Lack of communica-Overlappir tion between part-work, wor ners layed 1 3 2 3 18 9 Atos, All Regular meetings, weekly conference calls, project re- pository, etc.
+AI Lack of communica- tion between part- ners Overlapping work, work de- layed 1 3 2 3 18 9 Atos, All Regular meetings, weekly conference calls, project re- pository, etc. If partners do not attend meetings, conference calls, etc. and do not respond to email messages then the Coordinator will have to remind them that these are fundamental tasks of the project and that failure to take part can have consequences (including finan- cial).

-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS - Increased ad- ministrative costs, less flexi- bility for consor- tium.
-Lower mo- tivation for Con- sortium mem- bers.
-Lower quality work as shareholders concerns may be overlooked 2 4 2 16 4 Atos, All No actions possible Though good relations with the EU are fundamental, it must be kept clear that the Contract and DoW are what defines the project.
-ALL Discrepancies be- tween partners about priorities Work delayed 2 2 3 1 12 4 Atos, All ble) the different views of partners and early discuss the Consortium must decide by vote) which priorities to include.
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS - "Micromanagement" Increased ad- ministrative costs, less flexi- bility for consor- tivation for Con- sortium mem- bers.
+Lower quality work as shareholders concerns may be overlooked 1 2 4 2 16 4 Atos, All No actions possible Though good relations with the EU are fundamental, it must be kept clear that the Contract and DoW are what defines the project.
+ALL Discrepancies be- tween partners about priorities Work delayed 2 2 3 1 12 4 Atos, All Try to reflect (where possi- ble) the different views of partners and early discuss critical issues at the project meetings to arrive to a com- promise solution.
+If it is not possible to reflect all different views (espe- cially because some views may be incompatible) then the Consortium must decide by vote) which priorities to include.
 In the case of a tie the WP leader decides.
-All 2 Work delayed, poor quality of work 1 2 1 3 6 6 All Ensure other partners are up to date on the work of each partner.
+All Partner leaves pro- ject Work delayed, poor quality of work 1 2 1 3 6 6 All Ensure other partners are up to date on the work of each partner.
 Maintain all ongoing work in a repository accessible to all partners.
+Try to ensure a smooth transition in all uncompleted tasks.